-Rev. 1:7 says that Jesus will be coming in the clouds.
-John describes Him "seated on a cloud, with a golden crown on His head, and a sharp sickle in his hand."
-Clouds often represent majesty and the sharp sickle indicates that God is prepared to harvest.
+Revelation 1:7 says that Jesus will be coming in the clouds.
+John describes Him as "seated on the cloud, with a golden crown on his head and a sharp sickle in his hand."

+Clouds often represent majesty, and the sharp sickle indicates that God is prepared to harvest.
 Harvesting is also a time to store things up.